Thomas R. McLean Health Sciences Building

 The Activities of Daily Living Laboratory

-The Activities of Daily Living (ADL) Laboratory is an active learning classroom space that includes a functional kitchen, bedroom, bathroom, living room, and laundry.
-It allows students to seamlessly apply knowledge and skills into practice.
-These instructional spaces are designed to replicate a typical home and not be fully ADA compliant; however, a full range of home modification and adaptive equipment are available for students to implement and utilize, as they would with clients.
-Flooring is distinctly designed to mimic glare, thresholds, contrast, and pile that may present barriers or safety risks for clients with mobility, cognitive, or visual limitations.
+The Activities of Daily Living (ADL) Laboratory is an active learning classroom space featuring a functional kitchen, bedroom, bathroom, living room, and laundry room.
+This instructional space is designed to replicate a typical home and is not fully ADA-compliant; however, a full range of home modifications and adaptive equipment is available for students to apply their knowledge and skills in preparation for clinical practice.
 The laboratory space includes a garage space and a separate space to mimic a community grocery store.

 The Motor Control & Pediatric Laboratory